RobertDamerius/SimpleDoc/README.md

 Each page is included in the navigation bar.
 The file name is used to sort the entries of the navigation bar.
 The displayed text corresponds to the first main title (`<h1></h1>`) that appears on a page, or the file name if there is no main title.
+Alternatively, the layout for the navigation bar can be specified.

 ### MathJax